Reaction simulation API for AI agents

 4. 4.
 Decide with evidence

-Yomira returns distributions, clusters, raw voices, missing-data warnings, and exports for the next decision.
+Yomira returns a trust layer, audience construction report, distributions, clusters, raw voices, missing-data warnings, and exports for the next decision.

 Paste this into your AI agent